Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Distributed surface code simulations

 \section{Distributed surface code simulations}

 This appendix describes the QEC simulations for the WT4 and WT3 architecture.
 The input to these simulations is the superoperator in a tabular format using methods in the App. \ref{app:superoperator} to decompose the superoperator.
 Error probability for each Pauli string Kraus operator is calculated and arranged in a tabular form, along with measurement errors, either when there is GHZ success within the cutoff time $t_\text{cut}$ or a GHZ state generation failure.
 For all these possible scenarios, it has a total number of rows equal to $4^4\times 2\times 2=1024$.
-Once we sample GHZ success, data qubit and measurement errors from this error-probability distribution based on the weights, the effective joint measurement outcome is deterministic, either $\pm 1$, for each sampled error.
+Once we sample GHZ success, data qubit, and measurement errors from this error-probability distribution based on the weights, the effective joint measurement outcome is deterministic, either $\pm 1$, for each sampled error.
 These stabilizer outcomes are fed to the decoder thereafter.
+The decoder module in our simulation workflow does not take into account specific error mechanisms and is independent of the architecture and entangling scheme considered.

+In comparison to a monolithic architecture, the fully distributed implementation can be achieved in a non-fault-tolerant way through a single auxiliary qubit interacting sequentially with the four data qubits via gate teleportation~\cite{yimsiriwattana2004generalizedghzstatesdistributed}.
+Such a scheme is, however, sub-optimal in our case since it requires repeated entanglement distribution between a single module and its neighbors while keeping the auxiliary qubit coherent, which is challenging in solid-state hardware~\cite{Reilly2015,Gold2021,Crawford2023}.
+Which is why we consider a fully distributed architecture.
+We also briefly mention the modeling of cut-off times imposed on the stabilizer measurements.
+Suppose some stabilizers' GHZ state generation is unsuccessful within this time window.
+In that case, we abandon the stabilizer measurement and substitute the value from the latest successful stabilizer measurement before carrying on with the next sub-round of the stabilizer measurements.
 Now, we describe how these Monte Carlo simulations are executed for each of our architectures, with examples.